tobiasziegler/fend-p6-website-optimization/README.md

 call and stored instead of queried in a loop for every item, and that the sine-curve calculations are only performed as many times as needed to obtain the necessary values (five times) instead of once per element.

+- Call `updatePositions()` via `requestAnimationFrame` to optimize the timing of when the animation code executes.